brockwsmith225/Rating_Systems/docs.md

 class GameStats()
 ```

-Class that represents stats for a team in a game.
+Class representing stats for a team in a game.

 Can be inheritted by another class to add more stats.

-    points: int
-    period_points: list[int]

 <a id="ratingsystems.core.model.game.GameStats.points"></a>

 #### points

+(int) Points scored

 <a id="ratingsystems.core.model.game.GameStats.period_points"></a>

 #### period\_points

+(list[int]) Points scored in each period

 <a id="ratingsystems.core.model.game.Game"></a>